 While positional trading has clear advantages, learning about the limitations of position trading is equally important:

-- More patience required: You must wait patiently for potential profits; it does not result in quick gains.
+- More patience required: You may need to wait longer for potential profits, as it does not typically result in quick gains.

-- Risk of trend reversals: Sudden market events or news can change long-term trends quickly.
+- Risk of trend reversals: Sudden market events or news may impact long-term trends quickly.

-- Higher capital requirement: Holding stocks longer means investing money for extended periods.
+- Higher capital requirement: Holding stocks for longer periods may require capital to stay invested for extended periods.

 - Potential missed opportunities: While holding a stock, you might miss other short-term profitable trades.